zgraber/pnw-prefab-calendar/README.md

     REDIRECT_URI=http://localhost:3000/authorize
 ```
 4. To verify everything works run ```$ npm start``` which should pull up a log in the terminal and a Chrome window in kiosk mode
-with a MS login page (Windows has trouble with kiosk mode)
+with a MS login page (Windows has trouble with kiosk mode).
+If not, go to `http://localhost:3000` to view the webpage.
 ### Running on startup/reboot
 This step daemonizes the app with a service called PM2
 1. Run the command `$ pm2 startup` which will auto generate a command for you to run